nlcpy.fromfile

 - nlcpy.fromfile(file, dtype=<class 'float'>, count=-1, sep='', offset=0)[source]

-A highly efficient way of reading binary data with a known data-type, as well as parsing simply formatted text files.
-Data written using the tofile method can be read using this function.
+- Constructs an array from data in a text or binary file. - A highly efficient way of reading binary data with a known data-type, as well as parsing simply formatted text files.
+Data written using the tofile method can be read using this function. - Parameters

 - filefile or str or pathlib.Path